creationix/howtonode.org/articles/what-is-this.markdown

 If Cart was a globally accessible singleton object we could just use the variable `Cart` directly instead of relying on "`this`", but that's often not the case when you have "classes" of objects sharing common functionality.

 Wouldn't it be easier to somehow modify `Cart.onClick` so that "`this`" was always Cart from within it?
-(NOTE: )

     function bind(fn, scope) {
       return function () {